We Are Golden

-"We Are Golden" is the first single from English singer Mika's second studio album, The Boy Who Knew Too Much.
+"We Are Golden" is the first single from British-Lebanese singer Mika's second studio album, The Boy Who Knew Too Much.
 The song was produced and mixed by Greg Wells and features the gospel choir of Andraé Crouch.

 Release

-The single made its radio airplay debut in the United Kingdom on 20 July 2009, on BBC Radio 2.
-It was made available for download on 14 August 2009 in Australia and later on 6 September 2009 in the United Kingdom.
-It was released physically on 7 September 2009 along with the limited edition 7" and 12" gramophone records.
+The single premiered on radio airplay in the United Kingdom on 20 July 2009, on BBC Radio 2.
+It was made available for download on 14 August 2009 in Australia and on 6 September 2009 in the United Kingdom.
+It was released physically on 7 September 2009, along with the limited edition 7" and 12" gramophone records.
 In the United States, "We Are Golden" became available exclusively from Apple's iTunes Store for one week starting 18 August 2009.

 Description

-In an interview with Q magazine, Mika says:
+In an interview with Q magazine, Mika stated:

-['We Are Golden' is] big sounding and aggressive, but in a good way.
+["We Are Golden" is] big sounding and aggressive, but in a good way.
 It's got a gospel choir on it and a kids' choir, but unlike the first record they're not singing sweetly, they're screaming at the top of their lungs.